 Shortly after that training, I attended a three-day training event in Dallas, Texas with some of the top entrepreneurs in the world.
 After that event, I started reading for my own enhancement – my personal growth as a person and as an entrepreneur.
 I read a book a week for the next three and a half years.

 The first book I read was Psychocybernetics by Dr. Maxwell Maltz.
-It taught me how the subconscious mind works – the cause and effect relationships of how we learn and grow.
-I wrote a book, No Matter What, and was privileged to speak at my mentor’s events around the country, and sell my books and CDs after my presentations.
+It taught me how the subconscious mind works – the cause-and-effect relationships of how we learn and grow.
+I wrote a book, No Matter What, and was privileged to speak at my mentor’s events around the country and sell my books and CDs after my presentations.

 I wrote my second book, Failure Is Not An Option, and slowly discovered that my real passion was not in personal growth and self-improvement.
 My passion is in health and wellness.
 It aligns more closely with my background, and my love of chemistry and analytical research.
 My first book in health and wellness was a book on weight loss, Results Matter When You Want To Lose Weight and Keep It Off.

-I have outlined a dozen plus more books to write on topics of health and wellness over the next few years.
+I have outlined a dozen-plus more books to write on topics of health and wellness over the next few years.
 I discovered this past summer that there are literally no books, to speak of, on children’s health and wellness.
 This niche is waiting to be filled.
 I have plans to write three children’s books this year.

 I found that working for another person is easier than working for yourself.
 There is an accountability requirement that is explicit when working for a paycheck.
 Working for sales based on your own productivity requires skills I did not possess before becoming a public speaker and author.
 Marketing myself, and my books, my brand, so to speak, requires continuous attention and knowledge of what works best this year.

-My primary audience is the baby boomer demographic of 45-65 years of age.
-They have been in the parent mode up till the age of 45.
+My primary speaking audience is the baby boomer demographic of 45-65 years of age.
+They have been in parent mode up till the age of 45.
 After that, their children have grown up and left the nest.
 They then focus their attention on their parents’ ailing health.
 They discover that they don’t want to live that way when they get older.
 They are old enough to take action to improve the quality of their lives.

 I speak about health and aging.
 I do speeches from five minutes to one hour in length.
 I love to talk about brain health.
 What affects our brains as we age and what can be done about it.
-I talk about heart health.
-There are over a dozen things that can seriously impact the heart; and, we can control most of them.
+I will talk about heart health.
+There are over a dozen things that can seriously impact the heart; and we can control most of them.

 I have done military presentations, most recently for the Marine Corps Birthday celebrations.
 I am sometimes asked to speak about my travels.
 I have visited 60 countries.

-Redolaughlin.com is my primary website.
+RedOLaughlin.com is my primary website.
 I am archiving previously written blogs from two other websites and inserting them into my current website.
 I have been very delinquent in keeping my current website current.
-My wife had cancer a couple of years ago and the surgeries, chemotherapy, radiation therapy and, life in general, kept me in a reactive mode.
+My wife had cancer a couple of years ago and the surgeries, chemotherapy, radiation therapy and life in general, kept me in a reactive mode.
 I spent time learning, but not sharing in the written sense of the word.

-My current book on aging was written in one month and it took another six-plus months for me to be happy with the finished product.
-I don’t believe it should take six months of editing per every month of writing to produce a product.
+My current book on aging was written in one month and it took another six-plus month for me to be happy with the finished product.
+I don’t believe it should take six months of editing per month of writing to produce a product.
 Again, I am learning skills to reduce that editing time.
 To be honest, two months after writing this book, my wife bought me an author’s software program (Scrivener).
 It took a couple of months to learn to utilize it correctly.
-Writing a new book from scratch will be easier this next time around.
+Writing a new book from scratch will be easier next time around.
 I am expecting that the editing process will be shortened also.